oxylabs/oxylabs-sdk-go/README.md

-# Oxylabs SDK Go
+# Oxylabs Go SDK

 This is a Go SDK for the [Oxylabs](https://oxylabs.io) [Scraper APIs](https://developers.oxylabs.io/scraper-apis/getting-started).

 This will help simplify integrating with Oxylabs's APIs, which can help you with retrieving search engine results (SERP), eCommerce data, real estate data, and more.

-Some technical features include but are not limited to:

-### Simplified Interface
+The Go SDK provides you with several benefits over using the raw APIs directly:

-Abstracts away complexities, offering a straightforward user interface for interacting with the Oxylabs SERP API.
+- **Simplified Interface**: abstracts away complexities, offering a straightforward user interface for interacting with the Oxylabs SERP API.

-### Automated Request Management

-Streamlines the handling of API requests and responses for enhanced efficiency and reliability.
+- **Automated Request Management**: streamlines the handling of API requests and responses for enhanced efficiency and reliability.

-### Error Handling

-Provides meaningful error messages and handles common API errors, simplifying troubleshooting.
+- **Error Handling**: provides meaningful error messages and handles common API errors, simplifying troubleshooting.

-### Result Parsing

-Streamlines the process of extracting relevant data from SERP results, allowing developers to focus on application logic.
+- **Result Parsing**: streamlines the process of extracting relevant data from SERP results, allowing developers to focus on application logic.

-## Getting Started
+## Requirements

-You will need an Oxylabs API username and password which you can get by signing up at https://oxylabs.io.
-You can check things out with a free trial at https://oxylabs.io/products/scraper-api/serp for a week.

-### Setting Up

-This SDK requires a minimum version of `go 1.21`.
+- Go 1.21.0 or above.

 You can check your go version by running the following command in your preferred terminal: